kklis/resolver/README.md

 ### DESCRIPTION

-This is a simple dependency container for C++, which allows you to use the inversion of control (IoC) pattern in your applications.
+This is a simple dependency resolver for C++, which allows you to use the inversion of control (IoC) pattern in your applications.
 The project started as a [blog entry](http://weblambdazero.blogspot.com/2013/08/dependency-injection-in-c.html).

 ### INSTALLATION

-The container requires no installation, just include the "container.hpp" file in your source code.
+The resolver requires no installation, just include the "resolver.hpp" file in your source code.

-There is also an example test application container_test.cpp which you can build with "make".
+There is also an example test application resolver_test.cpp which you can run with "make test".

 ### USAGE